Spanish frigate Méndez Núñez: Operational history

 On 9 March, Méndez Núñez assisted the tanker Royal Grace, which was released after being hijacked on 11 May 2012.
 After receiving assistance from Méndez Núñez, the Royal Grace continued her voyage escorted by the Spanish patrol ship Rayo, bound for the port of Salalah in Oman.

 Méndez Núñez returned to Ferrol Naval Base on 11 July 2014.
 Her arrival coincided with the other four ships of her class being present in Ferrol.
 The five frigates of the class made a joint training exercise for first time as part of the 31st Escort Squadron of which they are part.

 In September 2014 Méndez Núñez and Álvaro de Bazán took part in Air Force exercise DACEX-14 (Canary Air Defense).
 In mid-October Méndez Núñez participated in NATO exercise Noble Mariner-14 in the waters off Cartagena, along with 24 other surface vessels and 6 submarines from sixteen countries.
 On 6 April 2015 she sailed from her base in Ferrol to participate in Scottish waters in the NATO Exercise Joint Warrior, after which she visited the port of London before returning to her base.

 At the beginning of June, Méndez Núñez was incorporated into Standing NATO Maritime Group 1 as a command vessel, relieving Álvaro de Bazán.
 In the course of this deployment, the frigate participated in the Northern Coasts 16 exercises in Baltic waters, involving 38 vessels from eight countries.
 She returned to Ferrol after being relieved by the Álvaro de Bazán on 30 September 2016.

 On 2 February 2017, the Méndez Núñez and the oiler Patiño joined Standing NATO Maritime Group 1.
 This deployment ended on 12 May 2017.

 In April 2019, Méndez Núñez was deployed with U.S. Navy Carrier Strike Group-12 for seven months.
 However, as of May 2019, the frigate has been recalled from this joint deployment.

 On 5 September 2019, Méndez Núñez made the historic port-visit to the Philippines, making it the 1st Spanish Navy vessel to do so, since the Battle of Manila Bay during the Spanish–American War in 1898.
+In 2025, the frigate joined the Royal Navy's carrier strike group as part of Operation HIGHMAST in a deployment to the Indo-Pacific region.